davebaird/parallel-prefork-ipc/README.md

 As far as I can see, all the available options have something going for them, but none seem to have everything.

-Parallel::ForkManager is great, but doesn't offer graceful shutdown, reloading config, or a callback mechanism/IPC.
+`Parallel::ForkManager` is great, but doesn't offer graceful signal handling, reloading config, or a callback mechanism (although it does return a data structure from each child).

-Parallel::PreFork offers graceful signal handling and reloadable config, but doesn't return data from children, is awkward to supply job-specific arguments to each child, and has no IPC.
+`Parallel::PreFork` offers graceful signal handling and reloadable config, but doesn't return data from children, is awkward to supply job-specific arguments to each child, and has no IPC.

-Proc::Fork is lovely, and I stole the IPC from there, but you'd have to roll your own multi-process management on top of it.
+`Proc::Fork` is lovely, and I stole the IPC from there, but you'd have to roll your own multi-process management on top of it.

-Parallel::Loops is lovely, but no IPC.
+`Parallel::Loops` is also lovely, but no IPC.

-Parallel::PreforkManager almost has it all, BUT you have to set up all the jobs beforehand and then hand off to the main loop, you can't run it in a while() loop and keep adding new jobs.
+`Parallel::PreforkManager` almost has it all, BUT you have to set up all the jobs beforehand and then hand off to the main loop, you can't run it in a while() loop and keep adding new jobs.
 I stole the callback mechanism from there.

-Parallel::Runner has everything except an explicit callback mechanism.
+`Parallel::Runner` has everything except an explicit callback mechanism.
 However, it does have `iteration_callback` which can probably be used to build such a thing easily enough.
 Also, although it does pass data back to the parent, you have to handle serialization yourself for anything more than simple strings.

+### Features of `Parallel::Prefork::IPC`

-So, features of Parallel::Prefork::IPC (and where I stole the implementation from)
+(and where I stole the implementation from):

 \- responds gracefully (and customizably) to signals     \[Parallel::Prefork\]
 \- can reload config data                                \[Parallel::Prefork\]
 \- configurable max children                             \[Parallel::Prefork\]
 \- timeout on final wait\_all\_children                    \[Parallel::Prefork\]
 \- timeout on individual children                        left for users to write according to their own needs, Time::Out is very handy
 \- callback mechanism                                    \[Parallel::PreforkManager\]
 \- passing final data payload back to parent             several libraries do this, the implementation used here is built on top of the callback mechanism
 \- IPC                                                   \[Proc::Fork\] - a pair of pipes shared between each child and the parent.
 The details
                                                                         are wrapped in the callback mechanism.
-\- ability to add jobs to the queue while the main loop is running   \[Parallel::Prefork\]
+\- ability to add jobs to the queue while the main       \[Parallel::Prefork\]
+    loop is running